sethreidnz/redux-react-introduction-tutorial/00-2-Redux.md

 }
 ```

 This works and produces the correct state object but I have mutated the original state object and broken the rule of it being a pure function.
-This principal is nesisarry
+This principal is necessary
 to get some of the advantages of Redux such as the [Redux Dev Tools](https://github.com/gaearon/redux-devtools) I will show you later.

 The better way to do this is to use Object.assign.